khashaaaa/eysh_score_test/README.md

 ## Features

 - Email login with OTP verification for users
-- Separate admin login with email and password
 - JWT authentication
 - Exam taking and scoring
 - Payment system with QR codes
-- Admin panel for managing subjects and questions

 ## Setup